cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 title: JavaScript Prototypes
 ---

+<h4>Recently I was asked to give a 15 minute lesson on JavaScript Prototypes.
+In 15 minutes I needed to explain this complicated idea to students who had just learned JavaScript.
+Tricky.
+Here's the attempt.</h4>

 #JavaScript Prototypes

 The following assumes some very basic understanding of JavaScript.
 It is good to remember that JavaScript is an interpreted, object-based scripting language that is primarily used for creating dynamic, interactive features on a webpage.
 Some say it is the language of the future!

 JavaScript uses prototypes instead of classes to define and create objects.
 What does this mean?
-Let's first talk about some stuff like **JavaScript Objects** (what they are and where they come from) and **Object Oriented Programing**.
+Let us first talk about some stuff like **JavaScript Objects** (what they are and where they come from) and **Object Oriented Programing**.
 Once we have some understanding of objects in JavaScript and the basics of Object Oriented Programming down, we can discuss the meat of **Prototypes in JavaScript**.

-###Object-Oriented Programming (OOP) and why it's awesome:
+###Object-Oriented Programming (OOP) and why it is awesome:

 Object Oriented Programming, often referred to as OOP is really just a design philosophy.
 In the context of software, OOP uses a collection of objects, as opposed to a collection of functions, or a list of instructions to the computer.
 In OOP, each object is capable of receiving messages, processing data, and sending messages to other objects.
 Each object can be viewed as an independent little machine with a distinct role or responsibility.

 **A Practical Example of OOP**

-	Let’s take your “hand” as an example.
-The “hand” is a class (Ruby) or a prototype (JavaScript).
+	Take your `hand` as an example.
+The `hand` is a class (Ruby) or a prototype (JavaScript).
 Your body has two objects of type hand, named left hand and right hand.
 Their main functions are controlled/ managed by a set of electrical signals sent through your shoulders (through an interface).
 So the shoulder is an interface which your body uses to interact with your hands.
 The hand is a well architected class/prototype.
 The hand is being re-used to create the left hand and the right hand by slightly changing the properties of it.

 Object-oriented programming is helps promote greater flexibility and maintainability in programming.
 Object oriented code aims to be more simple to develop and easier to understand later on.